JoeDuncko/JoeDuncko.com/posts/hackysu-2022.md

 ## My participation

 My participation in HackYSU this year began before the event.
+Ryan and I met several months beforehand, and fortunately hit it off.
+I'm happy I was able to be available as a resource for him and his team before the event, which I've unfortunately not had the opportunity to do for the other generations of officers.

-I spent ~24 hours at the event this year, SOMETHING SOMETHING
+I spent ~24 hours at the event this year - starting with helping with set up, then with helping students, mentors, and sponsors get situated, then finally running around helping out students as a mentor.

-I also gave two talks.
+I also gave two talks:

 One was the same, very beginner friendly "Let's make your first website!" ([Slides](https://docs.google.com/presentation/d/168yyE5tqMBNJx7G-SVzTy5WAJIgja0inHCVH3ZeWuzo/edit?usp=sharing), [GitHub](https://github.com/JoeDuncko/hackysu-2021-profile)) that I gave last year.
 That went over pretty well.

-The other was a "Let's make an interactive web app with React!" ([Slides](https://docs.google.com/presentation/d/1FAayDa8PsJxnMPNUsAz1c6ZRD5jibYC4Vb9c454VcJM/edit?usp=sharing), [Github](https://github.com/JoeDuncko/hackysu-2022-pokemon)) talk that involved making [a very simple Pokedex](https://hackysu-2022-pokemon.vercel.app/) based off the [PokeAPI](https://pokeapi.co/).
+The other was a "Let's make an interactive web app with React!" ([Slides](https://docs.google.com/presentation/d/1FAayDa8PsJxnMPNUsAz1c6ZRD5jibYC4Vb9c454VcJM/edit?usp=sharing), [GitHub](https://github.com/JoeDuncko/hackysu-2022-pokemon)) talk that involved making [a very simple Pokedex](https://hackysu-2022-pokemon.vercel.app/) based off the [PokeAPI](https://pokeapi.co/).

 While I was super happy with the content (it covered some background, initializing Create React App, fetching data from a server, displaying lists of data, handling state, handling inputs, deploying to [Vercel](https://vercel.com/), etc - all the stuff you need to be dangerous with React), the first hour of the talk was trying to help the 5 people who decided to follow along install node.
 The subsequent three were an unfortunately slow pattern of do a step, help everyone catch up, do a step, help every catch up, over and over again.